CadQuery/cadquery/doc/free-func.rst

     edge3 = circle(r).moved(z=1.5*dh)

-Those edges are used to crate the side faces of the final solid using loft.
+Those edges are used to crate the side faces of the final solid using :meth:`~cadquery.occ_impl.shapes.loft`.

 .. code-block:: python

     side = loft(edge1, edge2, edge3)

-Once the side is there, cap and fill are used to define the top and bottom faces.
+Once the side is there, :meth:`~cadquery.occ_impl.shapes.cap` and :meth:`~cadquery.occ_impl.shapes.fill` are used to define the top and bottom faces.
-Note that cap tries to maintain curvature continuity with respect to the context shape.
-This is not the case for fill.
+Note that :meth:`~cadquery.occ_impl.shapes.cap` tries to maintain curvature continuity with respect to the context shape.
+This is not the case for :meth:`~cadquery.occ_impl.shapes.fill`.

 .. code-block:: python